UNCW-iPlant/Validate-Master/DevelopingRelease/WinnowDevel/README.md

-#Winnow: Known-Truth Testing for Genome Wide Association Studies Tools
+#Winnow: Known-Truth Testing for Genome Wide Association Studies Tools (version 0.9)

 ##Note:
-This README is for the full documentation related to the Winnow program.
+This README is for the full documentation related to the latest version of the Winnow program.
 If you just want to dive right in and spare yourself some reading, **[head over to the Quickstart guide.](https://github.com/UNCW-iPlant/Quickstart-guide/blob/master/docs/Winnow.md)**
 If you want a more thorough explanation of Winnow's options and inner workings, read on.